AllStarLink/ASL3-Manual/docs/adv-topics/44net-connect.md

     A compromised public node can become an entry point into a private local network and other devices on that network.

 The default 44Net Connect configuration is a full-tunnel VPN.
 This means the VPN tunnel is used as the default route and outbound IPv4 traffic is routed through the VPN.
-Traffic sent from the Internet to the assigned public `44.x.x.x` address can also reach the node through the VPN tunnel unless the firewall blocks it.
+Traffic sent from the Internet to the assigned public `44.x.x.x` address will also reach the node through the VPN tunnel unless the firewall blocks it.

 The safe setup method is: